Saigoneer's Guide to What to Read While Social Distancing | Saigoneer

 The translated stories deal with the complexities of failed and successful marriages and depict the tenderness of love, as well as the tumult of dysfunctional families.
 The poems flaunt traditional forms, narratives and conventions as they grapple with the ways languages, meanings, thoughts and emotions collide in the world, the self and the art form.
 While not always an easy read, The Weight of History is perfect for those looking to discover Vietnamese writing that can’t be found on Saigon's book street or in airport gift shops — but should be.

-Read the issue at Words Without Boarders.
+Read the issue at Words Without Borders.

 2. Holy Dragon Imperator (Long Thần Tướng)